 Nearly all companies in today’s world have one common goal: keeping the user experience simple.
 This reduction in size, steps, and clicks does not mean the technology is any less sophisticated — in fact, it’s just the opposite.
 In relation to data, self-service data analytics solutions enable users of all skill levels to independently access, query and analyze company data.

 The following is an excerpt from our eBook, A guide to self-service business intelligence where we outline the benefits of using an intuitive program to easily analyse your business data.

 Many people still have an inherent fear of data and analytics, and for good reason: the majority of the solutions developed for data management and analysis aren’t known for being accessible or user-friendly.

-Self-service analytics can be loosely defined as data analytics for the non-technical user.
-Before self-service analytics, data analysis required the IT department to collect and store data, and generate reports to be reviewed by analysts.
+Self-service analytics can be loosely defined as data analytics for non-technical users.
+Before self-service analytics, data analysis required the IT department to collect and store data and generate reports to be reviewed by analysts.
 By contrast, today’s self-service analytics enables all users to perform analysis and generate reports empowering users in any role to quickly make informed decisions based on the facts.

 Benefits of self-service data analytics